yak3d/yak3d.github.io/_posts/2025-01-02-intro-to-terminus.md

 You will explore these two characters and the mystery of the bandmates.
 You'll find out more about Holt and her niece and Jimmy and his struggle with Aurora.

-## What is Terminus?
-End of the line.
-Well, in a manner of speaking at least.
-Terminus is the name of this story and it is also the name of the punk rock bar it starts in.

 ### Terminus the Bar
 I wanted to give Neon some more nightlife.
 The Astral Lounge has your EDM club covered, Madam Sauvage's Place as the dive bar to get drunk and Euphorika to get zoned out in peace.